Search the best hotels in Bagan

 On the beautiful banks of the Ayeyarwady (Irrawaddy) River, Bagan is a magical place of misty plains sprouting the largest concentration of Buddhist temples, stupas and pagodas in the world.
-This is an 'area', rather than a town, covering around 26 square miles, but the original village, now called Old Bagan, and the new centre, New Bagan, are the best places to stay in Bagan if you want to be right in amongst the magic of the monuments.
+This is an 'area' rather than a town and covers around 26 square miles.
+The original village, now called Old Bagan, and the new centre, New Bagan, are the best places to stay in Bagan if you want to be right in amongst the magic of the monuments.

 Our pick of the best places to stay in Bagan features properties in both New and Old Bagan, so there's something for everyone, wherever you choose to be.

 - Bagan Thande is right in the heart of Old Bagan, on the Ayeyarwady River, surrounded by 27 acres of beautiful tropical gardens.
 The Bagan Thande first opened in 1922 to welcome King Edward, and is extremely comfortable and beautifully decorated.
 There are 92 rooms and it is ideally located to see the best of Bagan's archaeological treasures.